Centrism (Italy): Scam Law and opening to the centre-left

 The 1953 Italian general election was characterised by changes in the electoral law.
 Even if the general structure remained uncorrupted, the government introduced a majority bonus system of two thirds of seats in the Chamber for the coalition which would obtain at-large the absolute majority of votes.
 The change was strongly opposed by the opposition parties, as well as the DC's smaller coalition partners, who had no realistic chance of success under this system.
-The new law was called the Scam Law (Legge truffa) by its detractors, including some dissidents of minor government parties who founded special opposition groups to deny the artificial landslide to DC.
+The new law was called the "Scam Law" (legge truffa) by its critics, and its parliamentarian exam also had a disruptive effect, as some dissidents of minor government parties founded special opposition groups to deny the DC an artificial landslide victory.
 The campaign of the opposition to the Scam Law achieved its goal.
-The centrist coalition (DC, PSDI, PLI, PRI, SVP, PSd'Az) won 49.9% of national vote, resulting in an ordinary proportional distribution of the seats.
+The centrist coalition, which was composed of the DC, the PSDI, the PLI, the PRI, the South Tyrolean People's Party (SVP), and the Sardinian Action Party (PSd'Az), won 49.9% of national vote, resulting in an ordinary proportional distribution of the seats.
 Minor dissident parties resulted determinant for the final result, especially the short-lived National Democratic Alliance.
-The leading party, Christian Democracy, did not repeat the result of five years earlier, which had been obtained under special conditions linked to the Cold War, and lost a lot of votes to the right, including resurgent fascist politicians particularly in Southern Italy.

-Technically, the government won the election, winning a majority of seats in both houses.
-But the frustration with the lack of a supermajority caused significant tensions in the leading coalition.
-De Gasperi was forced to resign by the Italian Parliament on 2 August; De Gasperi consequently retired and died twelve months later.
+As the leading and de facto ruling party, the DC did not repeat the result of 1948 that had been obtained under special conditions linked to the Cold War, and lost significant votes to the right, including resurgent neo-fascist politicians, particularly in Southern Italy.
+Technically, the government won the election, winning a majority of seats in both houses of Parliament; however, the frustration with the lack of a supermajority caused significant tensions in the leading coalition.
+De Gasperi was forced to resign by the Italian Parliament on 2 August and subsequently retired, and died twelve months later.

 The legislature continued with weak governments, with minor parties refusing institutional responsibilities.
-Giuseppe Pella rose to power but fell after only five months, following heated disputes about the status of the Free Territory of Trieste which Pella was claiming.
-Amintore Fanfani's succeeding first ministry failed to receive a vote of confidence in Parliament, whilst Mario Scelba and Antonio Segni followed with more traditional centrist coalitions supported by Social democrats and Liberals: under the administration of Scelba, the problem of Trieste was settled by ceding Koper to Yugoslavia.
-The parliamentary term was seen out by the minority government chaired by Adone Zoli, finishing a legislature which hugely weakened the office of the Prime Minister, held by six different leaders.
+Giuseppe Pella rose to power but fell after only five months, following heated disputes about the status of the Free Territory of Trieste, which Pella was claiming.
+Amintore Fanfani's succeeding first ministry failed to receive a vote of confidence in Parliament, whilst Mario Scelba and Antonio Segni followed with more traditional centrist coalitions supported by the PSDI and the PLI.
+Under the administration of Scelba, the problem of Trieste was settled by ceding Koper to Yugoslavia.
+The parliamentary term was seen out by the minority government chaired by Adone Zoli, finishing a legislature that significantly weakened the office of the Prime Minister, held by six different leaders.
+The 1958 Italian general election confirmed the centrist coalition, with government formed by the DC and the PSI under Amintore Fanfani.
+This marked the de facto end of the centrist coalition as the second Fanfani government was followed by three single-party government led by the DC, including the short but controversial Tambroni government, which saw the support of the neo-fascist Italian Social Movement (MSI).
+Fanfani returned to power following the resignation of Tambroni, presiding over a longer government that lasted until 1962.
+The fourth Fanfani government established in February 1962 saw the abstention of the PSI and is generally considered the end of the centrist coalition and the beginning of the more social-democratic influenced and oriented organic centre-left, which formally started in December 1963 as the PSI joined three consecutive governments led by Aldo Moro between 1963 and 1968.